wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

     Now let's test our form, we will create a few location records.

-1. Click **Back** on the top left to navigate back to the table's menu.
+1. Select **Back** on the top left to navigate back to the table's menu.

-1. Click on **Data** to reveal the records view of the table.
+1. Select **Data** to reveal the records view of the table.

-1. Click the **+ Add record** button on the top left to navigate to new main form.
+1. Select the **+ Add record** button on the top left to navigate to new main form.
 This form should look like the one we customized in the previous steps.

 1. Enter a new location, see location details below: